Biographical Sketch of Alan

 Cassandra Award, 2018, “For his warnings on the climatic consequences of nuclear conflict.”

 Chancellor’s Award for Global Impacts, Rutgers University, New Brunswick, 2020.

 Reuters Hot List of the world’s top 1000 climate scientists, April 20, 2021.

 Stephen Schneider Lecture at the Fall Meeting of the American Geophysical Union in December, 2021.

 involves many aspects of climate change.
 I conduct both

 observational analyses and climate model simulations.
 My current

 effects of volcanic eruptions on climate.
 I have published

 research, including more than

-starting in July 2010.
-I was Editor of the Journal of Geophysical
+starting in January 2019.
+I was Editor of

 Research - Atmospheres from April 2000 through March 2005 and of the